Snow Drop (manhwa)

-Snow Drop (Korean:스노우 드롭) is a manhwa, written and illustrated by Choi Kyung-ah.
+Snow Drop is a manhwa, written and illustrated by Choi Kyung-ah.
 It was serialized from 1999–2004, becoming one of the most popular Sujeong (Korean shōjo titles).
 The title "Snow Drop" is also the name, in the storyline, for a book written by the family's mother, and her daughter runs a plant nursery called "Snow Drop".

 This manhwa was licensed by Tokyopop for German and English publication.
 The plot and characters are described, below, using in-universe tone.
 The characters are named as last-name first.

 Plot

 After a traumatic event, young Yoo So-na focuses on growing flowers in her Snow Drop plant nursery.
 However, she is forced by her widowed father to return to a new high school.
 She is miserable until she meets Oh Hae-gi, a teen model.
 They easily understand each other because they both have tragic pasts.
 Against their families' wishes, they fall in love.
 However, their families have dark secrets.
 In fact, Hae-gi's brother had kidnapped So-na, who was 12 at the time and caused her mother's death.
 So-na's friend Ha-da falls in love with Ko-mo, who happened to be Hae-gi's brother whom he believes is a girl.
 So-na is forced to marry Kwon Hwi-rin, who was grandson of Mr. Yoo's friend.